rabbitmq/mnevis/README.md

 This will start a single node cluster.
 Not so useful.

-To start a multi-node configuration, you will have to provide `initital_nodes` environment variable to the `mnevis` application:
+To start a multi-node configuration, you will have to provide `initial_nodes` environment variable to the `mnevis` application:

 ```